As health tourism booms, so too does the number of horror stories of operations botched abroad – and hair loss surgery is no exception.

 This experience of trying different products to no avail may have put the Mancunian off using professional hair loss treatments.
 If this is the case, this may also be at least part of the reason he is experiencing post-transplant shedding now.

-In order to prevent hair loss following a hair transplant it is widely advised that men follow a treatment course as part of their on-going aftercare.
-Using the clinically-proven components finasteride 1mg and/or minoxidil – ideally both together as part of a comprehensive combination treatment programme – can help preserve the hair surrounding the transplanted area in those with genetic hair loss.
+In order to prevent hair shedding after a hair transplant it is widely advised that men follow a treatment course as part of their on-going aftercare.
+Using the clinically-proven components finasteride 1mg and/or high strength minoxidil – individually or, often ideally, both together as part of a comprehensive combination treatment programme – can help preserve the hair surrounding the transplanted area in those with genetic hair loss.

 Failing to properly maintain this type of post-surgery routine can lead to thinning around the grafts which often looks extremely unnatural.
 This happens due to the DHT, which caused the initial hair loss dealt with by the transplant, continuing to attack the other hair follicles around the top of the head.
 Unless this underlying cause of male hair loss is dealt with, hair loss remains a possibility.